Ewooral/Ewooral-Tutorials/Software Architecture and Design Patterns/Design_Patterns/Notes.md

         Design patterns may also be used to help fix `tangled`, structureless software code, also known as `spaghetti code.`

+        In other words, design patterns help software developers so that they have a guide to help them solve design problems the way an expert might, so not everything needs to be built from scratch.

 # Categories of Patterns